NganeEmmanuel/room8/devops/ansible/README.md

 ```
 ansible/
 ├── inventory/
-│   └── hosts.ini         # IPs of servers
+│   ├── hosts.ini         # IPs of servers
+│   └── group_vars/
+│       └── all.yml     # Variables for all hosts
 ├── playbooks/
 │   └── roles/
 │     ├── argocd/